 Prof. Shashua is the co-founder and Chief Executive Officer of the Company and has been with the Company since our original founding in 1999.
-On July 24, 2014, we entered into an amended employment agreement with Prof. Shashua.
-The employment agreement provides for Prof. Shashua's employment through a term of at least five years, and sets forth his annual salary, eligibility to receive grants of option awards, vacation leave (24 days), sick leave, reimbursement for reasonable travel and other business expenses, and eligibility to participate in benefit plans generally.
-Prof. Shashua's employment agreement also ensures certain payments under an accepted manager's insurance scheme or pension fund in the following amounts:

-(i) 8.33% of his salary for severance, (ii) 6.5% of his salary for pension (Prof. Shashua also contributes 6% of his salary toward such fund) and (iii) up to 2.5% of his salary towards disability insurance.
-The Company also maintains an Advanced Study Fund, under which the Company contributes an amount equal to 7.5% of his gross salary (representing 80% of the sum of salary, travel expense and convalesce) on a monthly basis, and Prof. Shashua contributes 2.5% of his gross salary on a monthly basis.
+On July 24, 2014, we entered into an amended employment agreement with Prof. Shashua, which was subsequently amended on March 17, 2017 and on June 1, 2022.
+The employment agreement sets forth Prof. Shashua's annual salary, eligibility to receive grants of option awards, vacation leave, sick leave, reimbursement for reasonable travel and other business expenses, and eligibility to participate in benefit plans generally.
+Prof. Shashua's employment agreement also ensures certain payments under an accepted manager's insurance scheme or pension fund in the following amounts: (i) 8.33% of his salary for severance, (ii) 6.5% of his salary for pension (Prof. Shashua also contributes 6% of his salary toward such fund) and (iii) up to 2.5% of his salary towards disability insurance.
+The Company also maintains an Advanced Study Fund, under which the Company contributes an amount equal to 7.5% of his salary (representing 80% of his salary,) on a monthly basis, and Prof. Shashua contributes 2.5% of his salary on a monthly basis.
 If Prof. Shashua's employment is terminated for reasons other than for "cause" (as defined in his employment agreement), or he resigns from the Company by "deemed dismissal" (as defined in his employment agreement), then he is entitled to receive, in addition to any severance payments, his base salary and all other benefits and entitlements under his employment agreement and any other agreement, for two months following the date of his termination.
 In addition, all unvested option awards and restricted stock unit awards will immediately vest.
-If Prof. Shashua's employment is terminated for reasons other than for "cause" in connection with a "change in control" (as defined in his employment agreement), he is employment agreement), he is entitled to receive such benefits and entitlements for a period of twelve months.
+If Prof. Shashua's employment is terminated for reasons other than for "cause" or he resigns from the Company by "deemed dismissal" in connection with a "change control" (as defined in his employment agreement), he is entitled to receive such benefits and entitlements for a period of twelve months.

-As disclosed above, on June 1, 2022, we entered into an offer letter with Prof. Shashua.
+On June 1, 2022, we entered into an offer letter with Prof. Shashua.
 The offer letter sets forth Prof. Shashua's annual base salary and annual equity award.
-The Company also provided Prof. Shashua with a 3:1 matching equity grant on Prof. Shashua's investment with Mobileye, as described in the "New Equity Awards" section above.
+The Company also provided Prof. Shashua with a 3:1 matching equity grant on Prof. Shashua's investment with Mobileye, as described in the Fiscal Year 2023 Summary Compensation Table above.

-Ms. Heller
+Ms. Shemesh Rojansky

-Ms. Heller, our Chief Financial Officer, joined the Company in April 2008.
-On September 1, 2015, we entered into the current employment agreement with Ms. Heller.
-The employment agreement sets forth Ms. Heller's annual salary, global overtime, high-tech addition, which is a fixed salary component (as described in footnote 1 to the table under "Base Salaries" above), vacation leave (24 days), sick leave, reimbursement for travel expenses and, monthly convalescence pay.
-The Company also contributes the following amounts toward an accepted manager's insurance policy (Bituach Menahalim) and pension fund: a sum equal to 8.33% of her salary for severance purposes, 6.5% of her salary for pension purposes (Ms. Heller also contributes 6% of her salary toward such fund) and up to 0.55% of her salary towards disability insurance.
-Ms. Heller's employment agreement also ensures certain payments to an Advance Study Fund, under which the Company contributes an amount equal to 7.5% of her gross salary (representing 80% of the sum of salary, travel expense and convalesce) on a monthly basis, and Ms. Heller contributes 2.5% of her gross salary on a monthly basis.
+Ms. Shemesh Rojansky, our Chief Financial Officer, joined the Company on July 3, 2016 and we entered into the current employment agreement with Ms. Shemesh Rojansky on such date.
+The employment agreement sets forth Ms. Shemesh Rojansky's annual salary, global overtime, high-tech addition, which is a fixed salary component (as described in footnote 1 to the table under "Base Salaries" above), vacation leave, sick leave, reimbursement for travel expenses and, monthly convalescence pay.
+The Company also contributes the following amounts toward an accepted manager's insurance policy (Bituach Menahalim) and pension fund: a sum equal to 8.33% of her salary for severance purposes, and 6.5% of her salary for pension purposes (Ms. Shemesh Rojansky also contributes 6% of her salary toward such fund), and up to 0.55% of her salary towards disability insurance.
+Ms. Shemesh Rojansky's employment agreement also ensures certain payments to an Advance Study Fund, under which the Company contributes an amount equal to 7.5% of her gross salary (representing 80% of the sum of salary and convalescence) on a monthly basis, and Ms. Shemesh Rojansky contributes 2.5% of her gross salary on a monthly basis.